 Beloved Community Aligned

-All Douglass Coops will be aligned with Beloved Community Economics, Beloved Community Policy, and the Beloved Community License.
+All Douglass Coops will be aligned with Beloved Community Economics, Beloved Community Policy, and the Douglass Community License.

 Douglass Coop Framework